 But some of the issue falls directly under the homelessness umbrella.
 Accordingly, this Action Plan anticipates that, at a minimum, rental supplements will need to keep pace with these market pressures.
 In the short term, rental supplements are a cost effective prevention measure: they can sometimes block the downward spiral where financial vulnerability results in episodic or long term homelessness.
 But over the long term, rent supplements are hard to sustain as a strategy, since they are always at risk of being reduced or capped as a budget item.
-They should act, as the term implies, as a supplement to "... over the long term, rent supplements are hard to sustain as a strategy, since they are always as risk of being reduced or capped as a budget item."
+They should act, as the term implies, as a supplement to the steady creation of affordable or supportive housing, and/or to labour market attachment.

+"... over the long term, rent supplements are hard to sustain as a strategy, since they are always as risk of being reduced or capped as a budget item."